 Can I Prevent A Retinal Detachment From Occurring?

 The #1 way to prevent a retinal detachment is to regularly visit with your eye doctor for basic eye exams.
 During these exams, your eye doctor will be able to check your eye for problems that could lead to a retinal detachment later on.
 Treating these developing issues can sometimes help to prevent a detachment from occurring in the future.
-Outside of your doctor’s office, you should also wear proper eye protection during sports or at work (if necessary) to protect your eyes from potential traumatic events or accidents, as these events always raise your risk of developing a retinal detachment.
+Outside of your doctor’s office, you should also wear proper eye protection during sports or at work (if necessary) to protect your eyes from potentially traumatic events or accidents, as these events always raise your risk of developing a retinal detachment.

-While retinal detachments can be scary to think about, regularly visiting with your eye doctor and immediately reporting any symptoms that could be a sign of trouble will go a long way in keeping your eyes healthy.
-If, however, you want to visit with your doctor to ask additional or more specific questions about what you can do to take care of your eyes, or to discuss your risk of developing a condition such as retinal detachment, we encourage you to make an appointment and visit with us so we can address your concerns.
+While retinal detachments can be scary to think about, regularly visiting your eye doctor and immediately reporting any symptoms that could be a sign of trouble will go a long way in keeping your eyes healthy.
+If, however, you want to visit with your doctor to ask additional or more specific questions about what you can do to take care of your eyes, or to discuss your risk of developing a condition such as retinal tears detachment, we encourage you to make an appointment and visit with us so we can address your concerns.

 *Image courtesy of commons.wikipedia.org